tttstudios/react-native-paginatable/README.md

     )
 }
 ```

 1. `renderListItem` is used to render specific list item.
 PaginatableList exists as the scrollable container of the list items that will complete the two most common operations, loading more items and pull-to-refresh, for you.
 With this in mind, you can use this PaginatableList container to holder whatever you prefer.
 It could be `View`, `TouchableOpacity`, or your customized component.
-2. In this example, `renderListItem` params `item` is the object within the array that is stored in redux store.
+2. In this example, `renderListItem` params `item` is the object within the array that is stored in Redux store.
 Currently, `PaginationStateManager` is storing whatever the server response.
 In this example, local server is return an array of objects, and each object contains `id`, `email`, and `password`.
-Therefore, redux store is storing by default the exact same format of the object.
+Therefore, Redux store is storing by default the exact same format of the object.

 ### Customization

 If you need more than loading more items, and pull-to-refresh, continue reading.

-For many lists in actual situations, we need more than only the two common operations for the list.
-Example of the extra operations could be click to like an item, delete an item, or highlight an item.
-We will exmplain the customization with an highlighting item as example.
+For many lists in real life situations, yu would need more than only two common operations for the list.
+Example for an extra operations could be click to like an item, delete an item, or highlight an item.
+Below there's an explanation using highlighting an item as example.

 #### Subclass PaginationStateManager

-To customize, first subclassing from `PaginatableListReducer`.
+To customize, first subclass from `PaginatableListReducer`.

 ```
 import { PaginationStateManager } from '@twotalltotems/paginatable-list';